 God is serious about our prayers if we are.
-Many pray, but few truly receive favorable answers to their prayers.
+Many pray, but few truly receive favourable answers to their prayers.
 Prayer is not casting words into the air and hoping for a good return.
 The results of wishful thinking are very different from those of faith-filled prayer.
 The proof is in the pudding!
-So, if you are looking for ways to get your prayers answered favorably, then here are some things you need to know and adopt to boost your faith and increase the blessings of God that you pray for.
+So, if you are looking for ways to get your prayers answered favourably, then here are some things you need to know and adopt to boost your faith and increase the blessings of God that you pray for.

 There are three types of prayer:

 - Self-fulfilled prayer

 This is that prayer which is performed religiously.
 It has no real heart or purpose, but the petitioner has a mild hope – or wishful thinking that by praying prayers by route, chants, cliché professions, etc. God will give him a favorable audience.
 But Jesus said that this type of prayer bears no fruit (Mat 6:7).

 The truth is that God always hears our prayers.
 He is omnipresent and therefore hears, sees and knows everything (Mat 6:8).
 He must, or else how could He be the Eternal Judge?
 But does He hear any of these prayers and answer them favorably?

 God hates religious prayers (and religious ceremonies) (Isa 1:14) where the petitioner has no real heart for God or for the prayers they are offering.
 They pray for selfish reasons, and these types of prayer receive no positive answer from God (Mat 15:8-9).